Welcome to The Captain Cook Schoolroom Museum

 Opening Hours:

-Opening on 1/4/22, please check Facebook for times
+Please check Facebook for dates and times

 Admission